KyloGG88/NicodingProject1/README.md

 * Each card displays the movie title, movie poster, a color coded star rating and an add to watchlist button (the eye icon).
 * Star Rating: 1 Star = Red, 2 or 3 Star = Orange, 4 or 5 Star = Green.
 * Clicking the eye icon adds the movie to your watchlist.
-* If a movie is in your wathclist the eye icon changes from white to gold.
+* If a movie is in your wathclist the eye icon changes from white to gold (As seen for 'The Hunger Games' card in the image above).
 * Additionally, when you click on a movie poster image a modal will appear displaying the movie overview, the main actors and the movie trailer.
 * To exit from the modal, press the X button in the top right hand corner.